About The Australian Partner Visa Program

 Partner visas are a two-step (grant) process:

-This visa lets the the de facto partner or spouse of an Australian citizen live in Australia temporarily.
-This leads directly into the Subclass 801: Partner Visa (Permanent).
+This visa lets the de facto partner or spouse of an Australian citizen live in Australia temporarily.
+This leads directly into Subclass 801: Partner Visa (Permanent).

 - Subclass 801: Partner Visa (Permanent) – Processing Time 2.5 – 16 Months

-This visa lets the de facto partner or spouse of an Australian citizen live in Australia permanently.
+This visa lets the de facto partner or spouse of an Australian citizen to stay in Australia permanently.

 Which Australian Partner Visa Are You Eligible For?

 Depending on your location at the time of application, you may be eligible for either the: